 Table 12.
 Language Environment user exits for various environments

 Environment User exit name

-The following types of Db2 stored procedures that run in WLM- established address spaces: EQAD3CXT
+The following types of Db2 stored procedures that run in WLM-established address spaces: EQAD3CXT

 • type MAIN 1

 • type SUB 2

 IMS TM 3 and BTS 4 EQAD3CXT

 Batch EQAD3CXT

 - 1. EQAD3CXT is supported for DB2 version 7 or later.
 If Db2 RUNOPTS is specified, EQAD3CXT takes precedence over Db2 RUNOPTS. - 2.
-If you have installed the PTF for APAR PM15192 for Language Environment Version 1.10 to Version 1.12, or have Language Environment Version 1.13 or higher, the type SUB stored procedure is invoked by the call_sub function and EQAD3CXT is not needed. - 3.
-For IMS TM, if you do not sign on to the IMS terminal, you might need to run the EQASET transaction with the TSOID option.
-For instructions on how to run the EQASET transaction, see "Debugging Language Environment IMS MPPs without issuing /SIGN ON" in the IBM z/OS Debugger User's Guide.

-4. For BTS, you need to specify Environment command (./E) with the user ID of the IO PCB.
+EQAD3CXT supports Db2 stored procedures PROGRAM TYPE=SUB if you set the RRTN_SW flag as x '01' - 3.
+For IMS TM, if you do not sign on to the IMS terminal, you might need to run the EQASET transaction with the TS0ID option.
+For instructions on how to run the EQASET transaction, see "Debugging Language Environment IMS MPPs without issuing /SIGN ON" in the IBM z/OS Debugger User's Guide. - 4.
+For BTS, you need to specify Environment command (./E) with the user ID of the IO PCB.
 For example, if the user ID is ECSVT2, then the Environment command is ./E USERID=ECSVT2.